 If you are really interested in a stronger coffee flavored brownie, try my baked mocha brownie recipe here.

-The Nutrition in No Bake Brownies
+Nutrition in No Bake Brownies

 If we are going to have a rich chocolate bite, we might as well make sure it contributes to our nutritional intake of the day, right?

-How to Make Fudge Brownies Without an Oven
+How to Make No Bake Brownies

 Make up the date paste, blend with all ingredients.
 Press into a parchment-lined loaf pan and refrigerate for one hour before frosting.
 To allow for clean cut brownies, freeze for 3 hours, slice, and store refrigerated.